Our main COVID-19 page – constantly updated

 How to do this right?

-We have identified a pattern for an effective mask that will help health care workers, before we run out of masks in the islands.
-A local scientist has researched all of the many options out there and narrowed it down the best pattern, working with emergency medicine physicians.
+Update April 5, 2020: A local scientist has researched all of the many options out there and narrowed it down the ‘Olson mask’, working with emergency medicine physicians.

 Dr. Streicher demonstrates how to sew a surgical mask.
 For detailed instructions and more information, go to: A Surgeon’s Guide to Sewing a Surgical Mask.